felixdulfer/gift-planner-ios/FIREBASE_SETUP.md

 - **"FirebaseApp.configure() failed"**: Make sure `GoogleService-Info.plist` is added to your project and included in your app target
 - **Authentication errors**: Verify Email/Password authentication is enabled in Firebase Console
 - **Firestore permission errors**: Check your security rules and ensure you're authenticated
+- **"The query requires an index"**: Deploy the index using Firebase CLI (`firebase deploy --only firestore:indexes`), click the URL in the error message, or create it manually in Firebase Console (see section 7 above).
+Wait a few minutes for the index to build before running the query again.